giusedroid/react-sample/README.md

 ## What

 This is a simple static react application.
-Although functionally meaningless (it really doesn't to anything else than existing and being nice to look at<!-- just like myself-->), it helps demonstrating the following:
+Although functionally meaningless (it really doesn't do anything else than existing and being nice to look at<!-- just like myself-->), it helps demonstrating the following:

 - what a CircleCI Workflow is
 - how to deploy a React App to AWS